ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 - **Level 2**: 9 members (3 under each Level 1 member)
 - **Level 3**: 27 members (3 under each Level 2 member)
 - **Recycle System**: Special mechanism for matrix completion

+### Matrix Recycle System (Detailed)
+- Each slot (1-15) completes with 39 members across 3 levels (3 + 9 + 27).
+- When all 39 positions fill, that slot RECYCLES to the direct upline's corresponding slot, occupying the next available position per the matrix placement rules.
+- On recycle, no re-joining payment is required by the recycled user.
+The triggering join/upgrade is credited into the upline tree's marked circles, and level incomes are distributed to First/Second/Third upline according to the user's relative level in the new tree.
+- Placement cases: If recycled into upline's Level-1, the upline is your Level-2 and their upline is your Level-3; if placed into Level-2/3, relationships adjust accordingly for income distribution.
+- This same recycle and income distribution logic applies uniformly to every Matrix slot (1-15).

+### Matrix Recycle Data Model
+- A user can have multiple recycle instances per slot.
+Each recycle creates a separate, immutable snapshot of a 3-level tree (max 39 members).
+- Storage is snapshot-based so historical trees can be fetched reliably, even after multiple recycles.

+Entities:
+- MatrixRecycleInstance
+  - id (UUID/PK)
+  - user_id (FK → users)
+  - slot_number (1-15)
+  - recycle_no (1-based counter per user_id + slot_number)
+  - is_complete (boolean; true when all 39 positions are filled)
+  - created_at, completed_at (timestamps)
+  - UNIQUE(user_id, slot_number, recycle_no)
+- MatrixRecycleNode
+  - id (UUID/PK)
+  - instance_id (FK → MatrixRecycleInstance)
+  - occupant_user_id (FK → users)
+  - level_index (1, 2, or 3)
+  - position_index (0-based within level; 0..2 for L1, 0..8 for L2, 0..26 for L3)
+  - placed_at (timestamp)
+  - UNIQUE(instance_id, level_index, position_index)

+Notes:
+- If a user's slot has never recycled, the "current" tree is considered the in-progress tree; serve it partially with however many nodes exist.
+- On each recycle completion, increment recycle_no and start a fresh in-progress tree for that slot.

+### Placement and Indexing Rules (Authoritative)
+- Level sizes: L1 = 3, L2 = 9, L3 = 27.
+Completion at 39 occupants.
+- L1 index mapping: 0 = left, 1 = upline-reserve (middle), 2 = right.
+- L2 indexing is breadth-first, left-to-right under L1 parents:
+  - Positions 0..2 under L1[0]; 3..5 under L1[1]; 6..8 under L1[2].
+  - Formula: L2 index = parentL1Index * 3 + childOffset (childOffset ∈ {0,1,2}).
+- L3 indexing is breadth-first, left-to-right under L2 parents:
+  - Positions 0..2 under L2[0], 3..5 under L2[1], …, 24..26 under L2[8].
+  - Formula: L3 index = parentL2Index * 3 + childOffset.
+- Placement algorithm (BFS): always place at the shallowest level with a vacancy, scanning left→right.
+L1 fills strictly in order: left → middle (upline-reserve) → right.
+- Recycle re-entry placement: apply the same BFS algorithm in the direct upline's current in-progress tree for that slot.
+If that tree is full at the target level per rules, follow spillover to the next eligible upline path and continue BFS.
+- Duplicate occupants: the same `occupant_user_id` may appear multiple times across trees due to recycle re-entries.
+Treat nodes as placements, not a global uniqueness constraint.

 ---